-For many businesses, the rush that comes at the end of the year simply takes them into survival mode, and as a result, their marketing efforts can fall by the wayside.
+For many businesses, the rush that comes at the end of the year simply takes them into survival mode, and as a result, their marketing for the holidays can fall by the wayside.
 However, it is possible to have a coherent and easily actionable marketing plan to carry you through the rest of the year and into the next.

 Marketing for the Holidays

 Here are our best marketing for the holidays strategies to try!